 BMW PGA Championship: Rory McIlroy birdies final hole to avoid cut as Ludvig Åberg shares lead at Wentworth

-Rory McIlroy makes crucial birdie under pressure at final hole to avoid cut at Wentworth; Ryder Cup pick Ludwig Åberg in share of lead with fellow Swede Sebastian Soderberg on 10 under; watch round three from Wentworth live from 8:30am on Saturday on Sky Sports Golf
+Rory McIlroy makes crucial birdie under pressure at final hole to avoid cut at Wentworth; Ryder Cup pick Ludvig Åberg in share of lead with fellow Swede Sebastian Soderberg on 10 under; watch round three from Wentworth live from 10.30am on Saturday on Sky Sports Golf

-Rory McIlroy battled chaos and darkness at the final hole to keep the prospects of the entire Ryder Cup team making the cut in the BMW PGA Championship alive.
+Rory McIlroy battled chaos and darkness at the final hole to ensure the entire Ryder Cup team made the cut in the BMW PGA Championship.

 With the 18th green predominantly illuminated by the light from a giant scoreboard, Mcllroy two-putted from 45 feet for birdie to finish on the projected cut mark of one under par.